 When microdosing, you might have emotions or thoughts bubble up unexpectedly, so it’s important to consider your mental state and the situation in which you are microdosing.

-In general, it’s good to avoid situations that give you anxiety, or have potential to be stressful, or require difficult decisions.
+In general, it’s good to avoid situations that give you anxiety, have the potential to be stressful, or require difficult decisions.
 That being said, there may be some situations where the microdose can ease your anxiety, such as in party settings where social anxiety may actually be relieved with a microdose.
 Only you can know what’s right for you.

 A good rule of thumb is to begin microdosing in situations where you’re very likely to have a good time.
 As you get more familiar with how your body and brain react to the substances, you can try more challenging situations, like processing difficult emotions.